gdjohnson/TK19/transcripts/crispyAndReason20210728.md

 Why do frames like “selection games” or “four styles of play” matter?

 -   We need the language to talk about it.
-We need references to agree upon so we can coordinate around them, subject them to evolutionary epistemology.
+We need references to agree upon so we can coordinate around them, subject them to [[evolutionary epistemology]].
 -   Language is rife with metaphors, this is not an accident and cannot be rooted out—we traffic in references to describe things, and we need good references.
 -   “Can we prove reality is a game or not?” is a bad question.
 “Does our vocabulary for games allow us to explain things we already know and describe natural extensions that can then be tested?” is a good question.